-HARTFORD, Conn. -- In the midst of a record-setting heatwave outside, the hottest topic of discussion inside the National Association of City and County Health Officials national convention wasn't the weather, or even meaningful use -- even though those
+HARTFORD, Conn. -- In the midst of a record-setting heatwave outside, the hottest topic of discussion inside the National Association of City and County Health Officials national convention wasn't the weather, or even meaningful use -- even though those topics ranked up there.

 The hottest topic was funding, especially as local officials prepare to receive three categories of granular new population data -- immunizations, syndromic surveillance and lab tests.
 Mass quantities of data will become available in stage 1 of meaningful use; under the HITECH Act, providers must send that data to health departments.